The conditions for engineers to survive in the AI era: mastering US Big Tech system design, algorithmic thinking, and open-source practical skills.

 https://www.threads.com/@noon.oji/post/DPxfkalEa70?xmt=AQF0d1--rNTDuzz4FWPsK-AD5DjZPI-3A73KvjLY1ERCkQ&slof=1

-Silicon Valley Big Tech's System Design Secrets.
-Learn distributed systems, DB, scaling & interview preparation in a practical way through case studies of Tesla FSD, Netflix streaming, and Meta infrastructure.
+System Design Secrets of Silicon Valley Big Tech.
+Learn distributed systems, DBs, scaling, and interview preparation in a practical way using cases like Tesla FSD, Netflix streaming, and Meta infrastructure.

-Through interview experiences with various American big tech companies such as Apple, Meta, Tesla, and Snapchat, I deeply realized that these global companies in the United States are organizations that handle terabytes of data and always think about their users.
-As a result, the barriers have become higher for global American companies to evaluate resumes from thousands or even tens of thousands of applicants, and algorithm and system design capabilities have become crucial.
+Through my interview experiences with various US Big Tech companies such as Apple, Meta, Tesla, and Snapchat, I deeply realized that these global corporations are groups that handle terabytes of data while constantly obsessing over the user experience.
+Consequently, the barriers for these global US companies to evaluate resumes from over 1,000 or 10,000 applicants have risen, making algorithm and system design capabilities more critical than ever.

-Additionally, those who are currently working on side projects alone will be able to proactively determine what kind of system design would make a good portfolio.
+Additionally, those currently working on side projects alone will be able to take the initiative in determining what kind of system design is needed to create a strong portfolio.

 - Global Service Design